 The work geoscientists do is relevant to the local and global community.
 Globally, researchers collaborated to collect data from the M7.2 Haiti earthquake in 2021.
 Locally, researchers with Colorado State University, in collaboration with NASA’s Snow-Ex program, are working on a snow observation project involving the ramifications of the 2020 Cameron Peak Fire scar to measure changes in the shape and height of the snow surface over time.
 The amount of water from snowpack melts is of critical importance in many regions where melting snow feeds rivers throughout the summer.

 Summer Internship at UNAVCO

-Up to 10 community college students state-wide will be accepted into an internship at UNAVCO, an NSF geodetic facility.
+Accepted applicants will be paired with an internship with UNAVCO, an NSF geodetic facility.
 Interns will gain hands-on geoscience experience supporting ongoing research.

-Students will work with geoscientists and other interns at UNAVCO to produce and present geodesy-related projects.
-Geodesy is the study of Earth’s shape, orientation in space, and gravity field.
+Students will work with geoscientists and other interns at UNAVCO or the USGS to produce and present geodesy-related projects.
 In addition, interns will participate in guest speaker seminars and geology field trips.

-- Technical skills required for a career in science, technology, or engineering
+- Valuable experience for a career in science, technology, or engineering

 What if I can't participate in the internship?

-Other opportunities exist to help you learn about careers in the geosciences.
-Seminars are held in the fall at all three FRCC campuses.
-You may also consider taking GEO 210 Careers & Research in the Geosciences.
-GEO 210 is a one credit seminar style course offered in the spring semester to provide students with background information on the types of careers within the geosciences, current geoscience related research, and considerations for pursuing continued education in related disciplines.
+You may consider taking GEO 210 Careers & Research in the Geosciences.
+GEO 210 is a one-credit, seminar-style course offered in the spring semester to provide students with background information on the types of careers within the geosciences, current geoscience related research, and considerations for pursuing continued education in related disciplines.